Sign our petition and stop sex for water

 The lengthy journeys and long waiting times mean that they cannot go to school or earn an income, but it also leads to sexual extortion.

-Research shows that many women are harassed or sexually intimidated in line for water and that some women and girls are even forced to have sex with the men who manage the water points in exchange for water.
+Research by Simavi shows that many women are harassed or sexually intimidated in line for water and that some women and girls are even forced to have sex with the men who manage the water points in exchange for water.
+Recent research by one of our partners in Bangladesh sheds more light on how vulnerabilities are exploited.

 Sylvia Mwenesi (24), Kenya